Last Updated on May 28, 2022

 In 1937 Nissen visited the USA and Mexico, he found a springboard trampoline and decided to use this on his trampoline.
 Later they set up Griswold-Nissen Trampoline and Tumbling Company, to manufacture trampoline.

 Griswold wanted to share his knowledge and write a book on Trampoline Tumbling.
 For health reasons, Griswold decided to use the trampoline in water for a diving act in 1945.
 In 1971, Griswold with Nissen founded the United States Tumbling & Trampoline Association (USTA).

 Flight and Astronaut Training Trampolines

 During WW II United States Navy Flight School developed a trampoline to train pilots and navigators.
-After the war, the trampolines were used to train American and Soviet astronauts.
+After the war, trampolines were used to train American and Soviet astronauts.
 This training helped them a lot in balancing their body positions in flight.
 For decades, NASA is training its astronauts with trampolines for learning gravity balancing.

 Competitive Sports and Olympic Trampolines

 Trampolines are developing over time with new features and facilities.
-Now you will find different shapes, sizes, using purposes, and setting styles trampolines.
-It can be in square-shape, rectangular-shape, round-shape, and oval-shape in general.
-You can use them for backyard or water depending upon your choices.
+Now you will find different sizes and different shapes, and setting styles trampolines.
+It can be in a square shape, rectangular shape, round shape, and oval shape in general.
+You can use them for the backyard or water depending upon your choices.
 If you are a safety concern, then Keith Alexandar’s brainchild Springfree trampoline is a good option for you.

 Trampolines are nowadays placed in-ground style also.
 There are fitness trampolines that are a good form of jogging.
 In the parks and fairs, you also found park trampolines that give more bouncing than the family trampolines.
-For your safety, today’s trampolines come with a ladder, safety enclosure net, and many more features.back to menu ↑
+For your safety, today’s trampolines come with a ladder, safety enclosure net, and many more features.

 Nowadays, trampolines have wide applications in our daily life.
 They are great recreational equipment as well as competition purposes.
 Trampolines history tells us, today’s trampolines come to us through many trampoline pioneers.
 We hope, the upgraded trampolines will be invented in the near future, which will perform better than today’s trampolines.